AwkwardTurtle42/AwkwardTurtle42.github.io/SRD/Combat.md

 If your STR steps down below a d4 (zero STR) you become *incapacitated*.
 An *incapacitated* creature can only weakly crawl, and will die in an hour without assistance.
 First aid from an ally gets you back on your feet, but doesn’t restore your STR.

-Taking Direct Damage, or trying to step down your die at zero STR is lethal.
+Taking Direct Damage, or trying to step down your die, at zero STR is lethal.

 ## Overflow Damage